Undergraduate BA(hons) or BSc (Hons) Creative Industries Futures (Music) Songwriting

 Skills units are ACM’s unique delivery model for up-to-date technical and industry knowledge.
 These are where you will learn everything you need to excel in your chosen discipline, and inform how you approach your assessments.

-Introduction to Songwriting
+SKU-CAC-01 Introduction to Songwriting

 This skills unit is an introduction to the core aspects of songwriting, covering topics such as structure, lyrical & melodic devices & harmonic construction.
 Students will explore what factors and attributes contribute towards effective commercial songwriting.

-Theory, Aural Skills & Critical Listening
+SKU-COM-02 Theory, Aural Skills & Critical Listening

-DAW Composition & Arrangement
+SKU-PRO-01 DAW Composition & Arrangement

-Co-Writing, Collaboration & Constructive Feedback
+SKU-CAC-02 Co-Writing, Collaboration & Constructive Feedback

 Running alongside the core module “Engaging in Collaborative Work”, students can use this skills unit to explore the fundamentals of songwriting with others, and the importance of co-writing within the music industry.
 Students will also gain experience in giving and receiving constructive feedback.

-Vocal Health & Development
+SKU-CAS-03 Vocal Health & Development

 As a singer/songwriter, vocal health is incredibly important.
 This skills unit will give students the correct tools to maintain a healthy vocal career & knowledge on specific vocal techniques for rehearsals, touring & recording.

-Applied Lyrical & Topline Development
+SKU-CAC-03 Applied Lyrical & Top Line Development

 This level 5 skills unit follows “Introduction to Songwriting”.
 Students will gain further skills and knowledge on advanced lyrical & melodic devices within their songwriting, such as: use of imagery, imaginative narratives, metaphorical & rhythmic devices and musical prosody.

-Second Instrument
+SKU-MUS-05 Second Instrument

-Creative Mixing
+SKU-PRO-07 Creative Mixing

-Building on skills and knowledge gained in the Mixing Fundamentals Skills Unit, this course explores the creativity that emerges from breaking the rules and pushing recording and mixing equipment beyond their sensible limits.
+Building on skills and knowledge gained in the Mixing Fundamentals Skills Unit, this course explores the creativity that emerges from breaking the rules and pushing recording and mixing equipment beyond its sensible limits.
 Here, you can explore creative approaches and processes as applied to mixing and begin to develop a unique sound as a producer.

-Stagecraft, Musicianship & Performance
+SKU-CAS-05 Stagecraft, Musicianship & Performance

 This skills unit aims to help each student discover and develop their persona as a performing artist, whilst maintaining the integrity that is fundamental to effective live performance.